 The trustees of the academy trust act to promote the success of the charitable company to achieve its charitable purposes.
-In doing so they have regard (amongst other matters) to:
+In doing so they have regard (amongst other matters) to: And with the Source

-- i.
-The likely consequences of any decision in the long term; - ii.
+- The likely consequences of any decision in the long term: The interests of the academy trust's employees; i. - ii.
 The interests of the academy trust's employees; - iii.
-The need to foster the academy trust's business relationships with suppliers, customers and others; - iv.
-The impact of the academy trust's operations on the community and environment; - v.
+The need to foster the academy trust's business relationships with suppliers, customers and others: - iv.
+The impact of the academy trust's operations on the community and environment: - v.
 The desirability of the company maintaining a reputation for high standards of business conduct; and - vi.
 The need to act fairly as between members of the academy trust.